Halleyawoo/CURE/README.md

   <img src="cure_pipeline.png" width="1000">
 </p>

-Overall architecture of CURE. (a) The proposed framework combines semi-supervised segmentation with diffusion-guided pseudo-label refinement over augmented labeled and unlabeled image sequences. (b) The segmentation network adopts RWKV-UNet [1], which contains IR and IR-RWKV encoder blocks, a cross-channel mixing module, and a lightweight decoder. (c) The key backbone components include the IR block for local feature extraction, the IR-RWKV block for RWKV-based sequential modeling, and the decoder block for spatial resolution recovery.
+Overall architecture of CURE. (a) The proposed framework combines semi-supervised segmentation with diffusion-guided pseudo-label refinement over augmented labeled and unlabeled image sequences. (b) The segmentation network adopts RWKV-UNet [1], which contains IR and IR-RWKV encoder blocks, a cross-channel mixing module (CCM), and a lightweight decoder. (c) The key backbone components include the IR block for local feature extraction, the IR-RWKV block for RWKV-based sequential modeling, and the decoder block for spatial resolution recovery.

 ## References